selfwithin/docs/documentation.md

 Repository offers two packages, `peercoin-qt` which is official graphical client for the Peercoin network and `peercoind` which is a daemon client for the network.
 In the future repository may host other Peercoin-related packages.

-### Mac Installation

-To install for MacOS, you can find the download files here: https://peercoin.net/download.
-Once the download is complete, extract the contents of the folder.
-Inside the extracted folder, double click the "Peercoin-Qt.dmg" file to open the client.

 #### Adding the GPG key